Cynthia Coffman (murderer)

 Cynthia Lynn Coffman (born January 19, 1962) is an American serial killer convicted in the 1986 deaths of two women in California.
-She was convicted along with her boyfriend, James Marlow.
-Coffman admits to committing the murders but insists she suffered from battered woman syndrome.
+She was convicted along with her boyfriend, James Gregory Marlow.
+Coffman admits to being present at the murders but insists she suffered from battered woman syndrome.
 She was sentenced to death and is sitting on death row in Central California Women's Facility.

 Background

-She was born in St. Louis, Missouri.
+Coffman was born in St. Louis, Missouri.
 After her father left her family, she was raised by her mother.
 Coffman's mother attempted to give her and her brothers away at one point.
 By age 18, Coffman married and became a mother, but the marriage did not last long.
 She moved to Arizona with a friend and met Marlow shortly after he was released from jail.
 They began to use methamphetamine together, got married, and began to commit violent crimes.

 Crimes

 Coffman and Marlow were accused of kidnapping and killing four women in October and November 1986.